William Jerome: Collaboration with Schwartz

 His first collaboration with songwriter Jean Schwartz was the coon song, "When Mr. Shakespeare Comes to Town", in 1901.

 The duo came up with "Mr. Dooley", which was interpolated into the 1902 American staging of the London musical A Chinese Honeymoon.
 Chinese Honeymoon was successful and "Mr. Dooley" became popular.
-Later that year the song was interpolated into The Wizard of Oz, extending its popularity.
+Later that year the song was interpolated into the musical The Wizard of Oz, extending its popularity.
 "Mr. Dooley" reputedly sold over a million copies.

 Their next big hit was "Bedelia" (1903).
 Interpolated into The Jersey Lily and sung by Blanche Ring, it sold over three million copies.
 By 1904, "Bedelia" had been recorded by four different artists on the three major phonograph labels.

 In 1904 they scored the musical Piff!
 Paff!!
 Pouf!!!, starring Foy.
 They went on to score seven more musicals together.

 Jerome and Schwartz became two of the best-recognized songwriters of the first decade of the 20th century with numerous popular songs to their credit such as "My Irish Molly-O" (1905), "Handle Me With Care" (1907), "Over the Hills and Far Away" and "Meet Me in Rose Time, Rosie" (1908).
 Although it was not an immediate success, "Chinatown, My Chinatown" (1906) is considered by some to be their biggest hit.
 Four years after it was written, it was interpolated into Up and Down Broadway by Foy; another five years passed and it became a national hit record.
 It went on to become a jazz standard.

 In 1911, Jerome and Schwartz formed their own sheet music publishing company.
 They chiefly published titles with music by Schwartz, many with lyrics by Jerome—such as "If It Wasn't for the Irish and the Jews" (1912)—but also many with lyrics by Grant Clarke.
 Jerome also began to work more with other composers: in 1912 he wrote the lyrics of "Row, Row, Row" (music by James V. Monaco) for the Ziegfeld Follies; in 1913, he worked with Andrew B. Sterling and Harry Von Tilzer to write lyrics for "On the Old Fall River Line", and with Von Tilzer again on "And the Green Grass Grew All Around".
 Jerome and Schwartz worked as a team less and less and gradually both moved on.